Future of self-service is customer-led automation - IT-Online

-In order to cope with the avalanche of digital information and activities, customers — like organisations — will increasingly turn to automation moving forward, according to Gartner.
+In order to cope with the avalanche of digital information and activities customers, like organisations, will increasingly turn to automation moving forward, says Gartner.

 “The reality is that customers have to engage with endless digital activities over their lifetime, which means much more data to consider.
 The trend of customers assigning their endless digital activities to their virtual personal assistants (VPAs), chatbots and other self-service tools will grow over the next 10 years.”